Bombing of Guernica: Carpet bombing

 Alongside the potential for gains in combat experience it is also thought that various strategic initiatives were first tried as part of Luftwaffe involvement in the conflict.
 Theories on strategic bombing were first developed by the Luftwaffe with the first exhibition of "carpet bombing" in the September 1937 Asturias campaign.
 Comparisons between the raid on Guernica and the fate of other cities during the conflict are also telling.
-As the fighting progressed into March 1938 Italian pilots flying as Aviazione Legionaria were involved in thirteen raids against Barcelona involving fire and gas bombs.
+As the fighting progressed into March 1938, Italian pilots flying as Aviazione Legionaria were involved in thirteen raids against Barcelona involving fire and gas bombs.

 The use of "carpet bombing" was becoming standard practice by Condor Legion personnel.
-To illustrate this point, military historian James S. Corum cites an excerpt from a 1938 Condor Legion report on this use of this tactic:
+To illustrate this point, military historian James Corum cites an excerpt from a 1938 Condor Legion report on this use of this tactic:

 We have had notable results in hitting the targets near the front, especially in bombing villages which hold enemy reserves and headquarters.
 We have had great success because these targets are easy to find and can be thoroughly destroyed by carpet bombing.

 On the Spanish side, threats made prior to the raid by General Emilio Mola to "end the war in the North of Spain quickly" and threats apparently made against Republicans in Bilbao afterward implied a blunting of strategy and that air raids were effective and set to become an increasingly favorite instrument in the Nationalist war effort.